AMSP-04/NETN-LOG/NETN-LOG.md

 Amount of supplies can be specified as a number of items, in cubic meters for liquid bulk goods and in kilograms for solid bulk goods.
 The type of packaging (fuel in canisters, water in bottles, etc.) is not included.

+The type of supplies is based on the SISO-REF-010 standard.
+Additional supply types can be defined and documented in federation specific agreements.

 ## Logistics Service Pattern
 All NETN LOG services are based on a Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
 Federates participating in the logistics service transaction are either a Service Consumer or a Service Provider.